syncfusion-content/windowsforms-docs/WindowsForms/statusbaradvpanel/Features.md

 ---
 layout: post
-title: Features | WindowsForms | Syncfusion
+title: Features in Windows Forms StatusBarAdvPanel control | Syncfusion
-description: features
+description: Learn here all about the features of the Syncfusion Windows Forms StatusBarAdvPanel control and more.
 platform: WindowsForms
 control: StatusBarAdvPanel
 documentation: ug
 ---

-# Features
+# Features in Windows Forms StatusBarAdvPanel

 * Appearance Settings